Google My Business

 Video: Video content is very popular, but many companies do not take advantage of this option as it is very new (introduced in 2018).
 Maybe it is time you differentiate your business from the competition.
 Your videos will appear in the photos section -don't forget to follow Google’s video guidelines.

 Once you start your GMB, you will begin receiving emails from Google to update your posts.
-Google posts are very prominent yet underused feature of Google My Business profile and work in a similar way to your posting on social media.
-Posts are displayed as mini updates in a carousel as part of your knowledge panel, but as they expire after seven days, they are a great tool to advertise your sales.
-You can add media, some copy and a link to your website.
+Google posts are a very prominent yet underused feature of Google My Business profile and work in a similar way to your posting on social media.
+Posts are displayed as mini-updates in a carousel as part of your knowledge panel, but as they expire after seven days, they are a great tool to advertise your sales.
+You can add media, some copy, and a link to your website.
 It’s always a good idea to check how the image you are adding display correctly on both desktop and mobile and don't forget to check Google Maps to make sure your image is not cropped to irrelevance.
 You can use Google Posts in four ways: What’s New?, Events, Offers, Products.
 The ‘What’s New’ post type could be populated with exciting announcements, general updates, and your latest articles.
 Don’t forget to add a call to action to your posts to encourage engagement.

 Track your GMB updates

-The Insights section contains valuable information and covers whether your GMB profile was viewed on Search or Maps, as well as customer interactions such as website visits, direction requests, and phone calls.
+You could get to know how many conversions your GMB is generating in analytics or on Google search console.
+GMB's Insights section contains valuable information and covers whether your GMB profile was viewed on Search or Maps, as well as customer interactions such as website visits, direction requests, and phone calls.
 You could even verify how successful your photos have been in comparison to other businesses like yours.
 These comparison graphs are great for comparing your business against competitors to see where you may be falling behind on the optimization front.
 It also enables you to do a bit of testing to find out which photos work best for views and click-throughs.